kubeshop/botkube-docs/versioned_docs/version-0.13/configuration/index.md

 ## Updating the configuration at runtime

-You can update the configuration and use `helm upgrade` to update configuration values for the BotKube.
+You can update the configuration and use `helm upgrade` to update configuration values for the Botkube.

 You can also change configuration directly in ConfigMap and Secret - is not recommended but is great for quick experimentation.